anmvillarica/WDProjPotassiumCrisologoVillarica/README.md

 ## Definition of Complete
 All features work as expected and there are very few bugs that do not disrupt user experience

+# FINAL MODIFICATION PROPOSAL

+## Narrative on Updating and Deleting Information
+- Add the option to sign in to the game.
+The user should be able to log in and log out using a password and a username of their choice.
+Logging in will restore the user's progress across sessions or devices.
+Once the user opens the game, they will be given the option to make an account or play without logging in.
+Playing without logging in will not store the user's progress and data in the game.
+- Add an option to reset all game data in the event that the user wants to retry the game or clear all their progress.
+This gives users the chance to redo the game from scratch as this option will also clear all localStorage data such as the answers to the game.
+However, this will not clear the user's account.
+- Visually show that a user has already completed a level.
+Completed levels will be marked by a checkmark, symbol, or have a different color.
+This clearly shows the user's progress throughout the game.

 # References
 Yavg.
 (2020, October 20).
 How can I force my web page to force a cell phone browser to be viewed in landscape mode?
 Stack Overflow. https://stackoverflow.com/questions/64436334/how-can-i-force-my-web-page-to-force-a-cell-phone-browser-to-be-viewed-in-landsc